-Looking for a great commuter bike for $500?
-We found five awesome, simple bicycles in that price range to meet a variety of daily commutes and riders.
-(Plus, we tossed in a couple of top commuter bikes as splurge options, too).
+Looking for a great commuter bike that won’t empty your pockets?
+We found five awesome, simple bicycles to meet a variety of daily commutes and riders.
+(Plus, we tossed in a couple of splurge options, too).

 When it comes to picking a commuter bike, there’s a surprising amount of options.
 Do you want a bike that will get you to and from the office looking fly as hell?
 Or do you prefer a ride you can use to train on the weekends in Lycra?

 Also, do you need it to store easily, or be easy to repair?
 With all of these considerations in mind — and with an eye toward a bargain — we rounded up a few fantastic commuter options.